How to Migrate WooCommerce Products to a Different Website

 Variable Products Created as Simple Products

 In some stores, there are variable products that contain only one variation.
 While those products don't have issues during the migration, the bundle file has an option enabled by default that turns any variable products without variations (or only one variation) into a simple product.

 To avoid this (and ensure that these products get processed as variable products), navigate to the Variations tab in the WooCommerce Add-On section and disable the option Create products with no variations as simple products.

 Keeping the Same Product ID When Migrating WooCommerce Products

 Out of the box, new product IDs are assigned when importing the products to the destination site.

 For a working example, see Keep old IDs when migrating products or posts.
 Keep in mind that this is only an attempt.
-That is, if the requested ID is already used, it can't be used and a new product ID gets generated instead upon import.
+That is, if the requested ID is already used, a new product ID gets generated instead upon import.

 Scheduling a WooCommerce Products Migration

 With both export and import plugins, you can set up Step 2 and Step 3 from this guide to occur regularly at a scheduled time.
 To schedule the whole migration, make sure to set it up so that the export finishes before the import starts.
 These are the available scheduling options:

 - Cron jobs.
 See Manual Scheduling.